Understanding what stress does to our bodies may be the key to changing how it affects us. (9 minute read)

 2. THE ADAPTIVE/RESISTANCE STAGE

 After the initial stressor response, our bodies attempt to return to its stable state, or homeostasis.
 But when our reactions to stress are too strong, or happen to trigger too often, our bodies stay in that high alert stage.
 Now we are under consistent stress and our bodies build up a resistance and tolerance to it.
 Our bodies are learning to “coexist” with our stress and it creates an adverse affect on us and our health.
 This tolerance lowers our immune system and makes us more prone to illness.
 Basically, the more tolerance or resistance we build up to stress, the less we can fight off a virus, illness or infection.
 Have you ever noticed that during stressful times you typically catch a cold?
-Well, this is why.
+Well, this could be why.

 So next time you decide to push through a stressful time (because in truth, sometimes we have no choice), try and support your body as much as possible.
 Take a calming bath when you can, make sure you are eating as healthy as possible, and drink plenty of water.
-Easier said than done, I know.
-But remember that you still have a choice on how you react to the stressors.
+Easier said than done, I know, but remember that you still have a choice on how you react to the stressors.
 Don’t let it be an excuse to make poor choices.
 If you know a stressful time is approaching, then plan ahead to support yourself.
 Stock your fridge with healthy, immune-boosting, comfort foods, plan for self-care time, and stay away from the news and other negative triggers.
 And while alcohol may sound like a quick answer for relief, it actually will cause more anxiety and depression the day after.

 3. THE EXHAUSTION STAGE

 This is when the body continues to function in it’s anxiety stage and never returns to homeostasis, or rest.
 We never give it a chance to relax and reboot.
 Our emergency resources are completely depleted and our body, quite literally, shuts down.
 This is a total and final burnout stage.
 Sound familiar?
 We’ve pushed through and tolerated the stress far longer than our bodies should cope with such consistent and high demands.
 We have been running from the bear for an unnatural amount of time and finally turn around, our bodies exhausted and limp, and whisper, “Fine.
 Eat me.
-I don’t give a f*ck.”
+I really don’t give a f*ck.”
 Sadly, at this point, we have already caused plenty of damage to our bodies and the bear just turns and walks away.

 Because let’s be honest, even the bear thinks we’re undesirable at this point.

-We may not notice the effects the first time we “push through” the stress, but after the third or fourth—or tenth—time of doing it, an illness may strike and we’ll say to ourselves, “Well, that came right out of the blue.”
+We may not notice the effects the first time we “push through” the stress, but after the third or fourth—or tenth—time of doing it, an illness may strike and we’ll say to ourselves, “well, that came right out of the blue.”
 But the truth is it only came out of the oblivious.

 Just as the SNS turns on the “fight or flight” response, the parasympathetic nervous system (PNS) turns it off.
 The PNS helps our body to relax and rest which is critical to our health and well-being.
 Stress isn’t going to just “go away”, especially in our fast-paced world, but we can take steps to stop the destructive cycle of it.
 In fact it’s vital that we do.
 We have to learn to make conscious choices and implement new habits in order to do this.
 There is no magic remedy or a one-size-fits-all approach to this.
 We have to practice and find out what works best for ourselves.
 I may choose meditation or yoga, you may choose gardening, running or going for a silent walk in nature.